 When addressing the responsive design of your site, remember to make it easy to navigate and that all the photos, links, and buttons can also be accessed.

 Just to pull all of this back into Gradelink, we do offer website services here!
 You can get a simple landing page or a pre-built template.
 We call them Quick Start, and we have a pre-designed website layout.
 Then what we do is we change out your logo and your colors and put your content into that template, so it is customizable to a certain extent.
-It's got all the features that we talked about in this post, including the scheduling a tour button.
+It’s got all the features that we talked about in this post, including the scheduling a tour button.
 If you need something a little bit more customizable, we have that option as well.
-In all of these options we offer hosting and regular maintenance, tutorials and training.
+In all of these

 We also do a 30-point check if you’d just like someone to review the website you already have, and it’s free!